 Volumetric water content was measured throughout each cover system profile to observe changes in the degree of saturation of the cover system material.
-To successfully mitigate the ingress of oxygen into the underlying waste rock, a material must remain at or near saturated levels.
+To successfully mitigate the ingress of oxygen into the underlying mine rock, a material must remain at or near saturated levels.
 As the degree of saturation exceeds 80%, the diffusion coefficient typically decreases by several orders of magnitude.
 A general guideline suggests that maintaining a consistent degree of saturation of 85% or greater within a layer will effectively limit the amount of oxygen movement by diffusion (Aachib et al. 2004).

-Water content data shows that the compacted clay layer in both cover system profiles maintained a high degree of saturation throughout the monitoring period, having an annual average degree of saturation of 93% (Table 3.6).
+Water content data shows that the compacted clay layer in both cover system profiles maintained a high degree of saturation throughout the monitoring period, having an annual average degree of saturation of 97%, and 95%, for Trial #1 and Trial #2, respectively (Table 3.6).
 The degree of saturation maintained in the cover system demonstrates that the compacted clay layer is retaining sufficient pore-water to attenuate oxygen transport.
+The

-The 2020-2021 monitoring period observed the degree of saturation of the CBC drop to 90% and 83% at Trial #1 and Trial #2, respectively.
-The drop in saturation results from a dry period observed from June to August 2021.
-Precipitation following this period allowed degree of saturation in the CBC to rebound to the level historically maintained.
-The drying front that reached both the Trial #1 (Figure 3.12) and Trial #2 (Figure 3.13) compacted layer receded with the late September - early October rainfall events, and an appropriate degree of saturation was establishing going into the winter months.
-It can be determined from monitoring results that the objective of mitigating oxygen ingress is effectively achieved through the maintenance of an adequate degree of saturation in both the compacted and noncompacted layers throughout extended periods of dry and warm weather.
+2020-2021 monitoring period observed the degree of saturation of the compacted layer drop below 90% throughout the dry, warm summer.
+Water content of the compacted layer recovered substantially in 2022 during the wetter Spring/Summer months and remained primarily above 90% for the duration of the monitoring period.
+It can be determined from monitoring results that the objective of mitigating oxygen ingress is effectively achieved through the maintenance of an adequate degree of saturation in both the compacted and noncompacted layers throughout the monitoring period.
 Estimated oxygen diffusion modelling is further quantified and discussed in Section 3.5.

 Noncomp acted Clay Compacted Clay

 0 - 50 cm 50 - 100 cm Maximum Minimum Average

-Trial #1 Primary Nest 71% 83% 100% 90% 93%
+Trial #1 Primary Nest 79% 91% 100% 91% 97%

-Trial #1 Secondary Nest 75% 85% 100% 90% 93%

-Trial #2 Primary Nest 82% 88% 98% 83% 94%

-Trial #2 Secondary Nest 83% 86% 100% 75% 93%
+Trial #2 Primary Nest 86% 91% 100% 83% 95%